 2. Purposive Sampling

-Participants are chosen because they meet specific criteria.
+Participants are chosen because they meet specific criteria relevant to the research aim.

 Example: Interviewing only final-year nursing students for a healthcare study.